 The most significant strategic shift is Meta’s move away from fully open-sourcing its frontier models.

 Meta was the most prominent open-source advocate in frontier AI.
-Llama 1, 2, and 3 were released with permissive licenses and became foundational infrastructure for thousands of developers, startups, and researchers.
+Llama 1, 2, and 3 were released with community licenses allowing commercial use and became foundational infrastructure for thousands of developers, startups, and researchers.
+(Note: the Open Source Initiative has argued that Llama’s license does not qualify as truly “open source” due to its usage restrictions for large-scale deployments.)
 This openness was central to Meta’s AI identity and developer strategy.

 That era appears to be ending.